solana-mobile/mobile-wallet-adapter/spec/spec.md

   - `message_valid`: an array of booleans with the same length as `payloads` indicating which are valid
 - `ERROR_NOT_SIGNED` if the wallet endpoint declined to sign these messages for any reason
-- - `ERROR_TOO_MANY_PAYLOADS` if the wallet endpoint is unable to sign all messages due to exceeding implementation limits.
+- `ERROR_TOO_MANY_PAYLOADS` if the wallet endpoint is unable to sign all messages due to exceeding implementation limits.
 These limits may be available via [`get_capabilities`](#get_capabilities).

 ##### Description

 The wallet endpoint should present the provided messages for approval.
-If approved, the wallet endpoint should sign the messages with the private key for the authorized account, and return the signed messages to the dapp endpoint.
+If approved, the wallet endpoint should sign the messages with the private key for the authorized account address, and return the signed messages to the dapp endpoint.

 ### Constants